0x131315/emeritux/README.md

 # emeritux.sh.
-A Bash script to build and install Enlightenment 23 GIT on Linux Mint 19.1 Tessa
+A Bash script to build and install Enlightenment 23 on Linux Mint Tessa
 (support for 32-bit and 64-bit architectures).

 While this script has been thoroughly tried and tested, it's a good idea to use Timeshift